 For the 9th time in a row, White Plains Hospital's dedication to the highest level of patient care and safety earned it an "A" from the Leapfrog Group, a nationally recognized advocate for transparency in healthcare.
 The group grades hospitals based on their success in preventing errors, accidents and infections.

 White Plains Hospital has been designated for the third time (2012, 2016, 2021) as a Magnet organization by the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association.
 Magnet designation is the highest and most prestigious international distinction a healthcare organization can receive for nursing excellence, and it is the ultimate credential for high-quality nursing.
 Hospitals must complete a rigorous evaluation process and site visit every four years in order to achieve and maintain the designation.

-In 2022, for the 17th year in a row, White Plains Hospital was recognized with the American Heart Association/American Stroke Association's Get With The Guidelines®—Stroke Gold Plus Quality Achievement Award.
+In 2023, for the 18th year in a row, White Plains Hospital was recognized with the American Heart Association/American Stroke Association's Get With The Guidelines®—Stroke Gold Plus Quality Achievement Award.
 This award recognizes the Hospital's success in ensuring that stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.
-The Hospital also attained the Association's Target: Stroke Elite Honor Roll for meeting stroke quality measures that reduce the time between a patient's arrival at the hospital and treatment with the clot-buster tissue plasminogen activator (tPA).

 International Baby-Friendly® Designation